-Jun Liu has served as our Chief Financial Officer since June 2019 and has also served as Financial Director of our VIE, Wuxi Wangdao, since June 2017.
+Jun Liu has been serving as our Chief Financial Officer since June 2019 and has been also serving as Financial Director of our VIE, Wuxi Wangdao, since June 2017.
 From September 2008 to May 2017, Mr. Liu served as Financial Manager of Wuxi Aiwen Mengte Technology Co., Ltd., a technology company in China.
 Previously, Mr. Liu served as a teacher in Xiamen Huaxia Vocational Technology College from February 2008 to July 2008.
-From February 2006 to February 2008, Mr. Liu served as a teacher of Xiamen Huatian Foreign-Related Vocational Technology College.
+From February 2006 to February 2008, Mr. Liu served as a teacher of Xiamen Huaxia Vocational Technology College.
 From April 2005 to February 2006, Mr. Liu served as an accountant of Xiamen Dongfang Dragon Metal Material Co., Ltd., a company that specializes in metal processing in China.
 Mr. Liu also served as an accountant in Amoi Technology Co., Ltd., a mobile service provider which integrates manufacturing, research and development and sales of mobile communication devices, from July 1998 to March 2015.
-Mr. Liu received a bachelor's degree in accounting from Xiamen University in China in 1998 and a master's degree in accounting from Xiamen University and Xiamen National Accounting Institute in China in 2007.
+Mr. Liu received a bachelor's degree in accounting from Xiamen University and Xiamen National Accounting Institute in China in 2007.

 Lugang Hua has been serving as our Chief Technology Officer since June 2019, and has also been serving as Chief Technology Officer and General Manager of our VIE, Wuxi Wangdao, since June 2013.
-Mr. Hua has been serving as General Manager, Client Director, Sale Director and CMS Business Director of Wuxi Langqi Software Technology Co., Ltd., a computer software company in China, from July 2008 to May 2013.
+Mr. Hua served as General Manager, Client Director, Sale Director and CMS Business Director of Wuxi Langqi Software Technology Co., Ltd., a computer software company in China, from July 2008 to May 2013.
 Mr. Hua also served as a financial system engineer in Changzhou Qianhong Biopharmaceutical Co., Ltd., a company focusing on biopharmaceutical research in China.
 Previously, Mr. Hua served as a trade specialist at Changzhou Qianhong Bio-pharma Co., Ltd., a pharmaceutical company in China.
 He has more than 10 years of experience in the internet and mobile internet industry and other businesses focusing on product development, operation and promotion.
 He received a bachelor's degree in electrical engineering from Naval Engineering University of China in 1997.